 A Synthetic Phonics approach should also benefit spelling and writing.
 As well as putting together the sounds to read words, the children should be taught to listen for the sounds in words so that they can spell them.
-If they can hear the sounds in a word and know the letter/s that we use to write down the sounds, then they can have a go at writing the word.
+If they can hear the sounds in a word and know the letter/s that we use to write down the sounds, they can begin to write words.